skumpe/ultimate_plex/README.md

 # ultimate_plex
-Ultimate Plex setup (2 servers, one for downloading, one for streaming)
+Ultimate Plex setup (2 servers, one for downloading, one for streaming).

+This is based on my personal setup, and should probably not be used by anyone but me at this point :D

+Initial configuration will be designed and tested on Ubuntu 16.04, other Linux variations to follow.

 #ToDo List
 - [x] Make ToDo List